SwannSG/cheatsheets/Javascript Cheat Sheet.md

 		throw new Error('some error message');
 	}

-	// a throw can be caught with window.onerror window.onerror = function(msg, url, lineNo, columnNo, error) {
+	// a throw can be caught with window.onerror event handler window.onerror = function(msg, url, lineNo, columnNo, error) {
 		// 'error' is an object
 	}